How Gantry Cranes Boost Productivity on Construction and Shipyard Sites

 • Wind Sensors & Alarms: Wheels auto-lock above preset gust speeds.

-7. Installation & Service Checklist
+Installation & Service Checklist:

-• Lubricate gears & wheels monthly
+• Lubricate the gears and wheels every month

-• Recalibrate overdue limiters annually
+• Don’t forget to reset limiters annually

 Keeping a digital log of maintenance makes audit compliance easier and helps spot issues early before they become expensive repairs.